Seeed-Studio/meta-seeed-cm4/README.md

 # Branch description

-branch main: meta-layer for the future LTS of yocto
+branch main: meta-layer for the future LTS of yocto(kirkstone for now)

 branch dunfell: meta-layer for the LTS dunfell of yocto